Account

 If you deduct automotive expenses, it can be helpful to keep a detailed mileage log that tracks all business travel, including travel dates, locations, mileages, and business purposes.
 Similarly, log all business meals and entertainment to record who attended the meal or event with you and what the business purpose of the meal or event was.
 For travel expenses such as hotels, flights, and taxis, keep a travel log that lists the travel expense and the purpose of the business travel.
 These types of records are extremely helpful if your business taxes are ever audited.

 Taxpayers are often confused with regard to how long they need to keep their business records.
 It is best to consult with your tax professional to determine how long to retain the various types of business and tax records that you have.
 You may have to hold on to some types of records for longer periods of time than others.
-If your tax return is being audited, or if you need help determining how long to keep business records, reach out to a Rocket Lawyer network attorney for assistance.
+If your tax return is being audited, or if you need help determining how long to keep business records, reach out to a Rocket Legal Pro for assistance.

 When and how do I pay taxes for my business?